 In this semester-long course, students learn numerous skills and techniques for representational drawing, focusing on and capturing what they see and using value, shading, and contrast to create a sense of form.

-Students visit the library for story time each week, introducing them to a wide variety of children’s literature.
+Preschool and Prekindergarten students visit the library once a week for story time.
+Books are chosen to introduce students to a wide variety of children’s literature.

 What does “American” mean, and how has the answer to that question changed and developed over the course of America’s history?